hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 Once logged in, you should see the Orchestra news and the command prompt (`$`).

-The command prompt will have some characters before it, something like `-bash-4.1` or `<USER>@loge`.
+The command prompt will have some characters before it, something like `-bash-4.1` or `$USER@loge`.
 This is telling you what the name of the computer you are working on is.

 The first command we will type on the command prompt will be to start a so-called "interactive session" on Orchestra.